-Slowing down, holding back on my own desires and making sure that I had connected personally with the relationship seeking types would make for a much more productive meeting in the long run.
+Slowing down, holding back on my own desires and making sure that I had connected personally with the relationship seeking types and made room for voicing how the tasks connected to our long range plans would make for a much more productive meeting in the long run.
 If I (continued) to fail to do such relationship building, I would only turn away these fellow committee members with these other traits.

-While each of these types of people can have conflict with the other desired work styles, a team of nothing but one of these three traits will not be as successful as a team that includes a mix of each – so long as that team also acknowledges and respects the strengths of each other type.
+While each of these types of people can have conflict with the other desired work styles, a team of nothing but one of these three traits will not be as successful as a team that includes a mix of each.
+That is, so long as that team also acknowledges and respects the strengths of each other type.

 Once I was aware of these traits and the role I played, I could also better see the need to accommodate the other two types, and at times, be the person to help make sure each of the three personality types was empowered during the meeting or project.
 We had far less conflict as a group after doing this self-assessment and discovery.